GMT-458-Web-GIS/geogame-zeynepaygul/README.md

 ## Game Objective
-Geo-Game is a "Hot-Cold" treasure hunt game where the player uses hints to locate a hidden treasure on the map in the fewest possible clicks or in the shortest time.
-With each click, the player receives feedback on their proximity to the treasure in the form of "Hot," "Warm," or "Cold" hints.
+Geo-Game is an interactive "Hot-Cold" treasure hunting game designed to challenge players to find a hidden treasure on a map using proximity-based clues.
+The goal is to locate the treasure in as few clicks as possible.

 ## Requirements
 - **HTML, CSS, JavaScript**: Used for developing the game interface and core game logic.